Ireland v England, Rugby World Cup 2023 warm-up: When is it and how to watch on TV

 Where is the match being played?

 Ireland will host England at the Aviva Stadium, Dublin.
-The national stadium has become something of a fortress in recent times, and Andy Farrell’s men have not lost a game at home in over two years.
+The national stadium has become something of a fortress in recent times, and Andy Farrell’s men have not lost a game at home in more than two years.

 What other warm-up matches are England playing?